notfalsedev/laravel-soap/README.md

 Usage
 ============

-How to add a service to the wrapper.
+How to add a service to the wrapper and use it.

 ```php
 <?php